Support for CRM for phones and CRM for tablets

 **This feature is available only if your organization has updated to Microsoft Dynamics CRM 2015 Update 1.1 or later.

 You can run Microsoft Dynamics CRM in the default web browser on any of the supported Windows tablets tablets listed earlier.
-For Apple iPad tablets, iOS 6, iOS 7, iOS 8, and iOS 9 are supported.
-For Android, versions 4.2.2, 4.3, 4.4, and 5.0 are supported for the tablets listed earlier.
+For Apple iPad tablets, iOS 7, iOS 8, and iOS 9 are supported.
+For Android, versions 4.2.2, 4.3, 4.4, 5.0, and 6.0 are supported for the tablets listed earlier.

 Using Microsoft Dynamics CRM on a web browser on an Apple or Android mobile device provides a similar experience to using it with a web browser on a desktop or laptop computer.
 However, some features are not available, including: